oerich/EDA397/README.md

 # Agile Development Processes - lp4, vt2017

-- Upload and link of first lecture.
+- Upload and link of third lecture (miniature).

-Last update: 2017-03-21
+Last update: 2017-03-28

 ## Course Description
 Agile software development aims at setting up an environment to develop software based on the following principles from the agile manifesto: